TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 **PCB**
 This controller shall provide a user interface by utilizing a PCB.
 The PCB will be connected to the microcotroller that will communicate to the user through a LCD screen and a keypad interface.
 The LCD screen will display the total temperature rise of the metal and the total electrical power consumed by the controller.
 The keypad thats connected to the microcontroller will be the main form of control for the user, allow them to select the temperature for the heater, start or stop the heating process, and reset the system if a fault condition occurs.
 Status LEDs on the PCB will indicate power on is on for the PCB and microntroller, fault, and heating activity condition.

+**Electronic Housing**
+This housing shall be water resistant so if a leak happens the appliance voltage and current does not short.
+The housing shall contain all all the electronics except the coil and pipe so that the water is separated.

+**Water Heating**
+The water shall be heated while flowing without a reservoir.
+Coil shall wrap around the pipe and be connected to the power board.
+The Pipe shall have a Steel A rating greater than 400 or be iron so that the pipe is ferromagnetic.
+The Pipe shall connect to standard housing water pipes and the connectors shall be temperature resistant and water tight.
+The Pipe's flow rate stall be controlled with a manfully operated value.

 ### Hardware Block Diagram
 ***